-Page 1 of the two-page ISR, (see Figure 1) includes the student's current and predicted subject performance, Composite Score, ACT Readiness Benchmarks, ACT Readiness Levels, national averages, ELA and STEM Scores, Progress With Text Complexity Indicator, Progress Toward Career Readiness Indicator, national percentile ranks, and Scale Score Ranges.
-The longitudinal progress graph shows the student's three-digit score in relation to the ACT Readiness Benchmark for each subject and in relation to the four ACT Readiness Levels- Exceeding, Ready, Close, and In Need of Support.
+The Current Progress Report (see Figure 1) includes the student's current and predicted subject performance, ACT Readiness Benchmarks, ACT Readiness Levels, national averages, ELA and STEM scores, Progress with Text Complexity indicator, Progress toward Career Readiness indicator, national percentile ranks and scale score ranges.
+The longitudinal progress graph shows the student's three-digit score in relation to the ACT Readiness Benchmark for each subject and in relation to the four ACT Readiness Levels-Exceeding, Ready, Close, and In Need of Support.

 All measurements, including test scores, contain uncertainty.
 Scores under the readiness level and shown in the graph on this report indicate how well a student performed on the actual test day.
-The Scale Score Range shows the scores a student would likely obtain if they took the test again without additional coursework.
+The Scale Score Range in the lower right corner of the report shows the scores a student would likely obtain if he or she took the test again without additional coursework.

 Figure 1.
-ACT Aspire Individual Student Report, page 1
+ACT Aspire Current Progress Report (Grade 3)

 A predicted path for each subject is also shown.
-The blue cone on the Grade 9 report in Figure 1, page 12 shows a one-year projection (two-year projection in lower grades) of where scores may fall based upon expected growth.
+The orange cone on the Grade 3 report in Figure 1 shows a two-year projection of where scores may fall based upon expected growth rates.
 Sometimes the predicted path can be negatively sloped, although a test score may be high.
 A student's test score is an estimate of the student's true achievement level, and students who scored very high are more likely than others to have scored above their true achievement level.
 When these students test again, they tend to score closer to the average.
 For this same reason, it is not uncommon for students who score very low one year to score much higher the next year.
-The ACT Aspire predicted paths reflect this complexity, and are consistent with what ACT has observed in other testing programs.
+The ACT Aspire predicted paths reflect this complexity, and are consistent with what ACT has observed in the ACT Explore and ACT Plan testing programs.
 For some subjects and grade levels, negatively sloped predicted paths will be more likely because of differences in growth across subjects and grade levels that ACT has observed with previously tested students.